💱 Trade Calculator

 🌐 How the Weather System Works in Grow a Garden

 There are three categories of weather in Grow a Garden.
 Standard weather happens naturally on all servers without any input from the developers.
 For a detailed breakdown of every weather event in the game including durations, triggers, and historical changes, see the complete weather events guide.
 These include Rain, Thunderstorm, Frost, Night, Blood Moon, Meteor Shower, Rainbow, Wind, Flood, Heatwave, Sandstorm, Aurora Borealis, Solar Eclipse, Tornado, Acid Rain, Tropical Rain, and Drought.
-Event weather is tied to seasonal or content updates and only runs during active event windows, such as the Bee Swarm from the Bizzy Bees update or the Halloween weather set.
+Event weather is tied to seasonal or content updates and only runs during active event windows, such as the Bee Swarm from the Bizzy Bees update, the new Harvest Moon event (August 1, 2026), or the Halloween weather set.
 Admin weather is manually triggered by the game developers during live sessions, and it includes the highest-multiplier events in the game.

 Weather events affect three things: crop growth speed, the chance for your crops to receive a mutation, and occasionally the spawn of exclusive seeds or pets near your plots.
 Growth speed modifiers apply to all crops in your garden, even ones you plant after the weather starts.
-Mutations are applied based on the specific weather rules for each event type, some weather types guarantee a mutation on every crop, others trigger mutations only on crops struck by a specific mechanic like lightning or meteor impact.
+Mutations are applied based on the specific weather rules for each event type, some weather types guarantee a mutation on every crop, others trigger mutations only on crops struck by a specific mechanic like lightning, meteor impact, or Eclipse Bloom harvest beams (new in GAG2 as of July 12, 2026).

 Because you cannot predict or control when weather changes, the best farming strategy is a preparation mindset.
 Keep your garden near full capacity with high-value crops at all times.
 Have rare seeds in your inventory for the moment a Thunderstorm or Rainbow hits.
 Know your gear loadout for each event type before it starts.
+In GAG2, plant Star Fruit (added July 12, 2026) to passively farm Glow mutations at 100x, the highest multiplier in the game, and consider the Shadow Dragon pet for the Veil mutation (20x) on every seed planted.
 This guide covers everything you need for exactly that.

 📊 Complete Weather Reference Table